 RQ2.
 What are the similarities in the meanings of aikido as portrayed by aikido experts interviewed worldwide in 2020?

 RQ3.
 What are the differences in the meanings of aikido as portrayed by aikido experts interviewed worldwide in 2020?

 RQ4.
 What do aikido interaction and intercultural interaction have in common?

-- To what extent do the principles of aikido serve intercultural understanding and communication?
+RQ5.
+To what extent can the principles of aikido serve intercultural communication training?

 Research Design and Methodology

 To address the seven research questions, I conducted semi-structured interviews with 20 aikido experts from all over the world in 2020 and a training experiment involving 74 employees, employers, and entrepreneurs from various professional backgrounds in Belgium and the Netherlands.
 The expert interviews followed a qualitative approach embedded in the ethnographic tradition.
 The training experiment used a combination of quantitative techniques and qualitative analysis.
 While the research encompassed diverse study samples, it was not designed towards generating population-representative facts.
 Nonetheless, this research provides valuable insights into the fields of martial arts, intercultural communication, business training, embodiment, and experiential learning.